 She holds a Bachelor’s Degree in Business Studies and Marketing from the Lebanese American University, one of the top institutions in Lebanon.
-She left her country when the war broke in 2006, travelled to Saudi Arabia from there, and became the first female to head a multinational company in Saudi Arabia.
+She left her country when the war broke in 2006, traveled to Saudi Arabia from there, and became the first female to head a multinational company in Saudi Arabia.
 She also held prominent positions in leading media-powerhouses in Dubai, UAE.

-Mona Osman also regularly offers her portfolio of skills, knowledge and experience to assist community members, non-profit organizations and small/medium businesses with developing marketing strategies and plans.
+Mona Osman also regularly offers her portfolio of skills, knowledge, and experience to assist community members, non-profit organizations, and small/medium businesses with developing marketing strategies and plans.

 Best Community Service Award